selabhvl/hvl-phd-latextemplate/README.md

 `> make cont`

-This should generate thesis.pdf and open the file using the pdf-viewer okular in Linux.
+Both should generate thesis.pdf and open the file using the pdf-viewer.
-It is possible to change the pdf-viewer by changing the $pdf_previewer variable in the configuration file "latexmkrc".
+The default setting in the Makefile is to use Preview to open thesis.pdf in MacOS.
+If, e.g., in Linux, you need to change the Makefile for the pdf-viewer you want to use, such as [okular](https://okular.kde.org/) thesis.pdf.

 * To clean up the generated files, run the command